 And it’s time, again.
 You inhale.
 You hold.
 You squeeze her hand.
 He cradles the ball in the crook of his bent left arm, against his breast, his heart.
 Does he know how many times you held him in the same embrace?
 A swarm of navy and white heads toward him.
 More hulk, just in different colors, all sharing one objective – stop #3.
 The black boulders move in unison.
 Grunts rise up from the field.
 They too have a singular objective – protect #3.
 And they do.
 Each one zeroes in on navy and white.
 Each one grabs and halts their movement.
 Navy and white separate.
 There’s a hole.
 You see it.
 He sees it.
 The crowd sees it, with the ones in black and red, now screaming “Go.
 Go.
 Go.”
 And he does.
 He goes, with his feet and legs striding over the white paint on the ground beneath him until there is no more paint, just an extra wide expanse of green with a single white pole rising up out of the earth.

 You’ve dropped her hand, to raise both of yours into the air.
 You’ve exhaled and inhaled a few times.
 Your body is limp and empty.
 Your heart is full.
 You turn toward four other black and red clothed moms.
 Your lips break into a grinning smile then come together to mouth an inaudible “thank you”.
 Their sons have done their job, your son has done his.
 They are a team.
 They are brothers.
 You are all family on this perfect fall day for high school football.

-Post-Script, September 2020: Missing those glory days of my sons’ games – all of them.
-From Mite Hockey through Little League, into Varsity Football, Lacrosse, Soccer, and Baseball.
+Post-Script, September 2020: Missing those glory days of both of my sons’ games – all of them.
+From Mite Hockey through Little League, into Varsity and college Football and Lacrosse.
 A lot of time, money, stress, and joy went into those years.
 And, I wouldn’t trade a minute of them for anything in the world.

 Then, just when those memories try to fade away, a post brings you back to five years ago…